FOREX-Euro retreats after early gains; Swedish crown falls after Riksbank QE expansion

 Market watchers were wondering whether the European Central Bank will take a cue from the Riksbank and follow suit with its own QE programme.

-The ECB's chief economist warned on Thursday that tolerating "a longer phase of even lower inflation" would hurt consumption and investment as well as cementing expectations for low price growth in the future.
+The ECB's chief economist said on Thursday that tolerating "a longer phase of even lower inflation" would hurt consumption and investment as well as cementing expectations for low price growth in the future.

 The Norwegian crown was also down 0.5% at 8.8855 against the U.S. dollar NOK=D3, after rising earlier to a three-month high of 8.8160, and fell by the same extent against the euro to 10.5685 EURNOK=D3.